jjazzboss/JJazzLab/README.md

 ## Example

-To see the JJazzLab-X capabilities download and try the JJazzLab application at [www.jjazzlab.com](https://www.jjazzlab.com), it's built upon JJazzLab-X. You can also check out the demo videos: [JJazzLab YouTube channel](https://www.youtube.com/channel/UC0L3SwjY6bhTj6jsbOYzzAw).
+To see the JJazzLab-X capabilities download and try the JJazzLab application at [www.jjazzlab.com](https://www.jjazzlab.com), it's a JJazzLab-X distribution which bundles the YamJJazz music generation engine based on Yamaha style files.
+You can also check out the demo videos: [JJazzLab YouTube channel](https://www.youtube.com/channel/UC0L3SwjY6bhTj6jsbOYzzAw).

 ## Architecture